Stephane-Pires/ventus-sandbox/slides/my-intro.md

 # Layout Intro : Me, Myself & I ❤️

 * I'm a rich billionaire 💲
-* Who's job is to arrest bad people 💀
+* Who's job is to arrest thugs  💀
 * My symbol is a bat 🦇